aws/aws-nitro-enclaves-sdk-c/docs/kmstool.md

 $EnclaveID=$(nitro-cli describe-enclaves | ConvertFrom-Json).EnclaveID
 ```

-Start vsock-proxy on port 8000.
+In a third (new) terminal session, start vsock-proxy on port 8000.
 This allows the enclave egress to
 kms.us-east-1.amazonaws.com.
 To change regions, you will need to update the `CMK_REGION` variable,
 and also change the region for the client similarly.
 You can find more details
 [here](https://github.com/aws/aws-nitro-enclaves-cli/blob/main/vsock_proxy/README.md).